 During manufacture, the factory produces less than 1% wastage, and all waste is used as fuel or cattle feed – thus our carbon footprint is exceptionally low!

-In recognition of our ethical cause and fair trade principles, we have been awarded the membership of British Association for Fair Trade Shops & Suppliers (BAFTS) .We support cruelty-free production,oppose animal testing, and have our products registered with the Vegan Society.
+We are proud to be a member of British Association for Fair Trade Shops & Suppliers (BAFTS) .We support cruelty-free production,oppose animal testing, and have our products registered with the Vegan Society.